 Another savory pie to indulge in – The Farnsworth House Inn’s game pie.
 The house specialty includes turkey, duck and pheasant; mushrooms, bacon lardoons, red currant jelly and wild rice.
 It’s topped with a flaky crust and cooked until perfectly golden.
 This historically inspired dish matches the historic atmosphere at the Farnsworth House.

 At Adams County’s countryside markets, not only can you enjoy stunning scenery and farm-fresh produce, you can also enjoy homemade baked goods, including authentic Adams County pies.
 Head to Hollabaugh Bros.
-Fruit Farm & Market, McDannell’s Fruit Farm & Market, The Historic Round Barn & Farm Market, The Harvest Barn Country Market and Sandoe’s Fruit Market where you’ll find whole homemade pies that you can take home with you and that change with the seasons.
+Fruit Farm & Market, McDannell’s Fruit Farm & Market, The Historic Round Barn & Farm Market and Sandoe’s Fruit Market where you’ll find whole homemade pies that you can take home with you and that change with the seasons.